loelschlaeger/ino/tests/testthat/_snaps/nop.md

        True optimum at: 0 0
        True optimum value: 0
       Numerical optimizer:
-       No optimizer specified.
+       No optimizer specified yet.
       Optimization results:
-       No optimization results saved.
+       No optimization results saved yet.

 # optimizer can be set